 National Water Day has been is celebrated annually since 1970.
 Since 1990s the event has been arranged on March 22, i.e. on the International World Water Day, usually in the House of the Estates in Helsinki.
-This annual event consists of one- or half-day seminar on a topical water-related theme, followed by evening gala where national prizes for the winning team of national Junior Water competition and for the person chosen for his/her merits with water-branch literature are awarded.
+This annual event consists of one- or half-day seminar on a topical water-related theme, followed by evening gala where national prize for the person chosen for his/her merits with water-branch literature is awarded.

 - President – Prof. Riku Vahala: email@example.com (+358 50 5884237)

 - Secretary – Mr. Jari Koskiaho: firstname.lastname@example.org (+358 400 148823)

 - Mailing address: Water Association Finland.
 PO Box 721, FIN-00101 HELSINKI

 OUTLOOK FINLAND – Highlights of water services in Finland

 Finland is a country with a population of 5.4 million, situated in Northern Europe.
 Finland is known as a country of forests and tens of thousands of lakes.
 Finland’s renewable water resources are about 108,000 million m3 per year (58,000 litres per capita per day).
 Only 2 per cent of the renewable water resources are being used by industry, agriculture and urban and rural water supply.